-Table 3.1.11: Salaries of Print-O-Matic Printing Company Employees a.
-Find the mean and median.
+Table 3.1.11: Salaries of Print-O-Matic Printing Company Employees b.

-b.
 Find the mean and median with the CEO's salary removed.

 c.
 What happened to the mean and median when the CEO's salary was removed?
 Why?